trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 java.security.cert.CertificateException: No subject alternative names present
 *****************************************************************************

-This error is seen when the Presto coordinator’s certificate is invalid, and does not have the IP you provide in the ``--server`` argument of the CLI.
+This error is seen when the Trino coordinator’s certificate is invalid, and does not have the IP you provide in the ``--server`` argument of the CLI.
 You have to regenerate the coordinator's SSL certificate with the appropriate :abbr:`SAN (Subject Alternative Name)` added.